A study in patients with SMA showed SPINRAZA® (nusinersen)

 Mean change in HFMSE vs baseline up to 30 monthsMean change in HFMSE vs baseline up to 30 months

-Proportion of patients who showed improvement, no change, or decline in HFMSE score vs baseline up to 30 months
+Proportion of patients who showed increase, no change, or decline in HFMSE score vs baseline up to 30 months

 Proportion of patients who showed improvement, no change, or decline in HFMSE vs baseline up to 30 monthsProportion of patients who showed improvement, no change, or decline in HFMSE vs baseline up to 30 months